tidalmigrations/machine_stats/README.md

 tidal login
 ```

-3) Ensure you have a file `servers.txt` that have a list of all the hostnames you want to scan.
+3) Ensure you have a file `windows/servers.txt` that has a list of all the hostnames you want to scan.
+The hosts will need to be accessible via your network connection from the machine that you run this from.

-You can easily export these with the 'Export' from your Tidal Migrations account, https://your_domain.tidalmg.com/#/servers
+You can easily export these with the 'Export' button from your Tidal Migrations account, https://your_domain.tidalmg.com/#/servers

 4) Securely provide the password for the user account:
 ```